burhansalkin06/burhansalkin06/README.md

 You can click the Preview link to take a look at your changes.
 --->
 selam
-sizinle işbirlikçisi olmak istiyorum benimle çalışır mısınız?
+sizinle işbirlikçisi olmak istiyorum kabul eder misiniz  gmail burhansalkin979@gmailden ınstegram hesabımı isteye bilirsin.